 A cheap and comfortable way to get to Montserrat is by bus.
 The bus company Autocares Julià offers a bus service which leaves Barcelona at 9:15am and pick you up in Montserrat between 17:00h and 18:00h depending on the season.
 The price is around 5€ one way.

 It’s also very common for pilgrims and for those who wish to practice sport, to go on foot to Montserrat.
-Later in this post I’m suggesting a few trekkings that I’ve made in Montserrat.
+The mountain is filled with trails, later in this post I’m suggesting a few trekkings that I’ve taken.

 The Yellow Cable Car is the oldest but fastest way to reach Montserrat.
 Working since 1930, it covers a distance of 1.350m, and an incline up to 45% within 5 minutes.
 The views during the short journey are breathtaking, either on a clear day or on a foggy one.
 You can get here either by train or by car, where you can park for free.

-I’d say Montserrat Rack Railway is the most expensive option to get to Montserrat but it’s a nice way to reach the top and enjoy the views on the journey.
+Montserrat Rack Railway is perhaps the most expensive way to get to the mountain, but at the same time it’s a nice way to reach the top and enjoy the views along the journey.
 There are zippers every 20 minutes and the journey takes 15 minutes.
 You can get here either by train or by car, where you can park for free.

 Founded in the 11th century and later rebuilt between the 19th and the 20th centuries, the monastery is still active nowadays with a community of over 80 monks that live, pray and provide shelter.